“These are strange times” is a sentence we’ve been hearing a lot this week.

 Start with a target you can reach.
 The advised amount of exercise per day is 30 minutes for adults and 60 for children, but this is harder to obtain if you’re stuck indoors (particularly if you don’t have outdoor space), so start with smaller goals – 20 Minutes a day and build up daily from there.

-Do activity that makes your heart and lungs work harder than they usually do
+Do activities that makes your heart and lungs work harder than they usually do

 - Try a living room workout